 Another argument against feeding bread to swans in the park was that it causes angel wing, but there is no proof that this is the case.

 Angel wing is a deformity where the wing feathers do not form properly in cygnets, resulting in the wing not sitting in the correct position.
 Although not painful for the bird it means that it won't be able to fly, leaving it vulnerable to predators.

-This is a tradition that has survived from medieval times, where nobles would mark the beaks of the swans they owned.
-They often served them at banquets and considered them an important food source.
+Swan upping is a tradition that dates back to medieval times, when nobles would mark their swans as a sign of ownership.
+They often served them at banquets and considered them an important food source!

-No longer are the birds eaten or marked in this fashion, but this annual event taking place on the Thames in July serves to check on the health of the King's flock.
+Today, this practice has evolved into an annual event on the River Thames that serves as a health check for these regal birds.
 The Kings Swan Marker has the job of counting the cygnets, as well as weighing and measuring them while checking for signs of disease.
 They are then ringed by the King's Swan Warden.

 There seems to be an irresistible urge for many to photograph swans when they see them.
 After all who can resist their beauty?
 However, it can be more tricky than you might think to get great photos of swans.
 There are three main problems...